opensearch-project/documentation-website/_dashboards/discover/multi-data-sources.md

 ## Creating data visualizations for a dashboard

-To create data visualizations for a dashboard, you can do the following:
+To create data visualizations for a dashboard, follow these steps:

 1. In the Dashboards console, choose **Visualize** > **Create visualization**.
 2. Select the visualization type.
 For this tutorial, choose **Line**.